 On behalf of the Board of the Company, I take this opportunity to express our greatest appreciation and gratitude to our shareholders for their trust and confidence in our Group.
-I would also like to convey my deep appreciation to all employees for your dedication and commitment as we continue to grow this company together.
+I would also like to convey my deep appreciation to all employees for your dedication and commitment that contribute to the Group's perseverance and success.

-On behalf of the Board, I also would like to thank our business partners, advisors, and the relevant government and regulatory agencies for their invaluable support and advice throughout FY2019.
+On behalf of the Board, I also would like to thank our business partners, advisors, and the relevant government and regulatory agencies for their invaluable support and advice throughout FY2020.